adampetrie/waterparks/_water-parks/lake-lisgar-water-park.md

 slug: lake-lisgar-water-park
 description: Water park in Tillsonburg Ontario.
 Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.
 excerpt: Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.

+location:
   city: Tillsonburg, Ontario
   lat: 42.86838909999999
   lng: -80.7332411
   place_id: ChIJQey0IfsrLIgRjIWfE22hqms

+images:
-image_path: images/lake-lisgar-water-park
+  path: images/lake-lisgar-water-park
-image_source: Images courtesy of Google.
   thumb: lake-lisgar-waterpark.jpg
+  credit: Images courtesy of Google.
 ---

 Lake Lisgar Water Park is owned and operated by the Town of Tillsonburg.
 Fun for all ages, the water park features inflatable rafts and slides, individual inflatable tubes, spray features from various heights, a giant twister waterslide (*must be 42" inches to ride), lifeguards on duty and a snack bar (open 12-5pm)